mgherghi/Warez/README.md

 ### Game Repacks
-- ["A simple script for easily downloading emulator.games ROMs"](https://anonym.to/?https://www.removeddit.com/r/Piracy/comments/aytutr/a_simple_script_for_easily_downloading/) - Reddit guide and userscript created by /u/estel_smith to allow you to easily download ROMs from Emulator.Games.
 - [Dark Umbra](https://anonym.to/?https://darkumbra.net/) - A forum for sourcing games.
 - [ElAmigos Games](https://anonym.to/?https://www.elamigos-games.com/) - Premium links to cracked PC games.
 - [Emulator.Games](https://anonym.to/?https://emulator.games/) - Download or play ROMs on your PC, Mobile, Mac, iOS and Android devices.